jamesrobb/cadp_2017/polyverse/COMPILATION.md

-# Code structure
+# Code Structure

 ## Files

-The files in of the project are as follows,
+The files of the project are as follows,

 * ebin
   * polyverse.app